lbryio/lbry.com/content/news/155-the-birth-of-entertainment.md

 ## Renaissance Persons

-Fast forward to the Renaissance - after years of trickling from the countryside to the cities, there were enough people in urban spaces to support ongoing theatre companies, orchestras, and operas.
+Fast forward to the Renaissance - after years of trickling from the countryside to the cities; there were enough people in urban spaces to support ongoing theatre companies, orchestras, and operas.
 In Italy, [impresarios](https://en.wikipedia.org/wiki/Impresario) took on the cultural (and financial) responsibility of organizing and funding operas where they charged for admission.

 In 1599, Shakespeare’s theater company (the Lord Chamberlain’s Men) built the Globe Theater, an employee-owned enterprise that produced Shakespeare’s plays.
 Artists turned into businessmen, and they did a good job of it.
-The Globe made enough money to survive for decades, and was even rebuilt after it caught on fire when a stage cannon backfired.
+The Globe made enough money to survive for decades and was even rebuilt after it caught on fire when a stage cannon backfired.

 ![Shamone!](https://spee.ch/a/globe-theatre.jpeg)